zjunlp/DeepKE/README.md

 # Tips

-1.```Using nearest mirror```, like [THU](https://mirrors.tuna.tsinghua.edu.cn/help/anaconda/) in China, will speed up the installation of *Anaconda*.

-2.```Using nearest mirror```, like [aliyun](http://mirrors.aliyun.com/pypi/simple/) in China, will speed up `pip install XXX`.
+1.```Using nearest mirror```, **[THU](https://mirrors.tuna.tsinghua.edu.cn/help/anaconda/) in China, will speed up the installation of *Anaconda*; [aliyun](http://mirrors.aliyun.com/pypi/simple/) in China, will speed up `pip install XXX`**.

-3.When encountering `ModuleNotFoundError: No module named 'past'`，run `pip install future` .
+2.When encountering `ModuleNotFoundError: No module named 'past'`，run `pip install future` .

-4.It's slow to install the pretrained language models online.
+3.It's slow to install the pretrained language models online.
 Recommend download pretrained models before use and save them in the `pretrained` folder.
 Read `README.md` in every task directory to check the specific requirement for saving pretrained models.

-5.The old version of *DeepKE* is in the [deepke-v1.0](https://github.com/zjunlp/DeepKE/tree/deepke-v1.0) branch.
+4.The old version of *DeepKE* is in the [deepke-v1.0](https://github.com/zjunlp/DeepKE/tree/deepke-v1.0) branch.
 Users can change the branch to use the old version.
 The old version has been totally transfered to the standard relation extraction ([example/re/standard](https://github.com/zjunlp/DeepKE/blob/main/example/re/standard/README.md)).

-6.It's recommended to install *DeepKE* with source codes.
+5.It's recommended to install *DeepKE* with source codes.
 Because user may meet some problems in Windows system with 'pip',and the source code modification will not work,see[issue](https://github.com/zjunlp/DeepKE/issues/117)

-7.More related low-resource knowledge extraction  works can be found in [Knowledge Extraction in Low-Resource Scenarios: Survey and Perspective](https://arxiv.org/pdf/2202.08063.pdf).
+6.More related low-resource knowledge extraction  works can be found in [Knowledge Extraction in Low-Resource Scenarios: Survey and Perspective](https://arxiv.org/pdf/2202.08063.pdf).

-8.Make sure the exact versions of requirements in `requirements.txt`.
+7.Make sure the exact versions of requirements in `requirements.txt`.